 Working with bodies for a long time, I have seen the problems and imbalances through the body are common in most people and it is not hard to work out the repetitious action that causes the problems.

-It’s hard for people to break a the way they do everyday movements and it takes a long time for the body to restore or repair the damage that has been caused after you change your habit causing the problem.
-However it’s not impossible to recover from an injury as the body is incredibly self sufficient at healing if you have treatment and do the necessary exercise to correct the body.
+It’s hard for people to break the way they do everyday movements and it takes a long time for the body to restore or repair the damage that has been caused after you change your habit causing the problem.
+However, it’s not impossible to recover from an injury as the body is incredibly self-sufficient at healing if you have treatment and do the necessary exercise to correct the body.

-Massage is always great for relaxing muscles but don’t expect your tension to disappear with one or two massage treatments as it usually takes consistent massage over a few months to make a difference to your body.
-General rule is ‘it takes time to fix an issue but generally you will notice a difference if you consistently treat the problem after 4 weeks, a marked improvement at 6 weeks and further improvements after 3 months.
+Massage is always great for relaxing muscles but don’t expect your tension to disappear with one or two massage treatments as it usually takes consistent massages over a few months to make a difference to your body.

-I hope this helps you down size your bag and happy shopping for a new smaller bag and basket!
+I hope this helps you downsize your bag.
+Happy shopping for a new smaller bag and basket!